+EXTRUSION

-EXTRUSION Tissue damage may compromise tissue covering and/or wound healing, result in extrusion, and require premature expander removal.
+Tissue damage may compromise tissue covering and/or wound healing, result in extrusion, and require premature expander removal.
 See also Tissue Damage, above.

+HEMATOMA/SEROMA

-HEMATOMA/SEROMA Postoperative hematoma and seroma may contribute to infection.
+Postoperative hematoma and seroma may contribute to infection.
 Postoperative hematoma and seroma may be minimized by meticulous attention to hemostasis during surgery and possibly by postoperative use of closed drains.
 Persistent, excessive bleeding must be controlled before the device is implanted.
+Acute hemorrhage following scalp expansion has also been reported, possibly due to pressure erosion of a vessel.

+CAPSULAR CONTRACTURE

-CAPSULAR CONTRACTURE Formation of a fibrous tissue capsule around an implanted device is a normal physiological response, although not all capsules contract.
-Contracture of the fibrous capsular tissue surrounding the expander may cause a range of symptoms including firmness, discomfort, pain, distortion, palpability, and/or displacement.
+Formation of a fibrous tissue capsule around an implanted device is a normal physiological response, although not all capsules contract.
+Contracture of the fibrous capsular tissue surrounding the expander may cause a range of symptoms including firmness, discomfort, pain, distortion, palpability, and/ or displacement.
 Contracture may make expansion difficult and painful.
 Lower rates of contracture are associated with expansion begun soon after placement and continued regularly.

+PREMATURE EXPLANTATION

-PREMATURE EXPLANTATION Adverse reactions may require premature explantation, which may affect desired flap size.
+Adverse reactions may require premature explantation, which may affect desired flap size.

+DISPLACEMENT

-DISPLACEMENT The expander may become displaced, especially if the surgical pocket is too large.
-Expander displacement may make the integrated valve location difficult or impossible to locate without surgical correction.
-Remote drain port displacement may occur, causing kinking of tubing and/or drain port location difficulty, necessitating device removal or correction should you wish to use the drain component.
+The expander may become displaced, especially if the surgical pocket is too large.
+Remote port displacement may occur, causing kinking of tubing and/or injection port location difficulty, necessitating device removal or correction.

-EFFECTS ON BONE Chest wall compression has been reported in association with the use of tissue expanders for breast reconstruction.
+EFFECTS ON BONE

+Chest wall compression has been reported in association with the use of tissue expanders for breast reconstruction.
+Bone resorption following forehead and scalp tissue expansion has also been reported.
 The presence of a thick capsule, causing greater resistance to expansion may be a contributing factor.
+Bone resorption rarely occurs, but is most often reported in pediatric patients who should be monitored closely.
 The medical literature indicates that following expander removal, effects on bone caused by the pressure of expansion are often completely reversed.

+PAIN

-PAIN As expected following any invasive surgical procedure, pain of varying intensity and duration may occur following expander placement.
+As expected following any invasive surgical procedure, pain of varying intensity and duration may occur following expander placement.
 In addition, the expansion process may cause some discomfort but should not cause excessive pain.
 Pain may indicate expansion beyond tissue tolerance, which could result in ischemia and necrosis.
 Pain may also accompany other adverse reactions.
 Unexplained pain must be promptly investigated.
 Further expansion should be discontinued until the pain is resolved.

+SENSATION

-SENSATION The possibility of temporary or permanent dysesthesia exists following any invasive surgical procedure.
+The possibility of temporary or permanent dysesthesia exists following any invasive surgical procedure.
 Surgical technique and expansion must be performed carefully to avoid neurological impairment.
 Nerve traction and compression have been reported in rare cases in association with tissue expansion.
 Immediate partial deflation should be standard precaution if nerve impingement is suspected and filling should not resume until the problem is resolved.

+CANCER

-CANCER Published studies indicate that breast cancer is no more common in women with implants than those without implants.
+Published studies indicate that breast cancer is no more common in women with implants than those without implants.
 To the extent that such research applies to the safety of silicone for implantation, it is relevant to tissue expanders in general.

+DISTORTION

-DISTORTION Tissue expansion is a time and labor intensive process that may cause temporary discomfort and distortion.
+Tissue expansion is a time and labor intensive process that may cause temporary discomfort and distortion.
 Patients should be psychologically suitable, well-informed, and motivated to complete the expansion process.
 Patient response to the distortion of body image may vary.
 Negative reactions may include depression and withdrawal.